SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 1. At the bottom of the page, click on the "Save Changes" button.

-1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain, as this requires the certificate to be present and valid.
+1. Follow [these steps](#switch-tracking-domain-to-secure-and-validate) to update and verify your tracking domain, as this requires the certificate to be present and valid.

 ---
-## <a name="fastly-create"></a> Step by Step Guide with Fastly
+## Step by Step Guide with Fastly

 Sign up for Fastly or log in to an existing account.